bloredo1987/Matplotlib/README.md

-# Matplotlib-Challenge
+# Matplotlib

-In this project, I compiled 2 CSV files to show to impact of drug regimen on mice to see if there were any correlations
+For this project, I compiled 2 CSV files to show to impact of drug regimen on mice to see if there were any correlations

 #Analysis below: